 I cut my teeth painting for two mural studios in Los Angeles.
-As a budding muralist, working for Robert Walker Studios, I was on teams assigned to paint scenes for Las Vegas luxury hotels; panoramic vistas that would let visitors from all over the world experience a bit of ancient Roman history, tour the magic of Egypt, and imagine they are on a beach in the middle of a desert of dreams.
-This was technical work, really, and proved to be invaluable in building my skills for realism, multiple styles, depth, light, and scale.
+As a budding muralist, working for Robert Walker Studios, I was on teams assigned to paint scenes for private residences and commercial spaces including Las Vegas luxury hotels; panoramic vistas that would let visitors from all over the world experience a bit of ancient Roman history, tour the magic of Egypt, and imagine they are on a beach in the middle of a desert of dreams.
+This was technical artful work and proved to be invaluable in building my skills for representation in multiple styles with a magical sense of depth, light, and scale.

-Ready to build my art career solo, I moved back to my hometown of San Francisco, where I have been a hardworking artist for twenty-six years.
-Most of my artwork is inspired by the world around me, the things I see and touch and experience as a member and observer of the diverse, innovative, beautiful and frighteningly fast-moving Bay Area culture.
+Ready to build my art career solo, I moved back to my hometown of San Francisco where, until recently, I’ve been a working artist for twenty-six years.
+My artwork is inspired by the world around me, the things I see and touch and experience as a member and observer of the diverse, innovative, beautiful world.

-My studio touches lower Clement Street, with its colorful and abundant Asian markets, Chinese herb shops, and Cambodian donut counters.
-Within a few city blocks is the Geary corridor, lined with Russian bakeries and kosher delis marked by awnings in Cryllic script.
+In San Francisco my art studio touched lower Clement Street, with its colorful and abundant Asian markets, Chinese herb shops, and Cambodian donut counters.
+Within a few city blocks the Geary corridor is lined with Russian bakeries and kosher delis marked by awnings in Cryllic script.
 To the west are the cliffs of Land’s End and the monumental rocks that guide ships and sailors through the Golden Gate.
-And there, churns the great Pacific Ocean, another world unto itself.
+And there churns the great Pacific Ocean which is another world unto itself.
 A freeway stretches south to the valley of innovation, drawing talent from around the globe.
 Even farther south, are acres and acres of farmland, strawberries, cauliflower, artichokes, toiled and tended by migrants, stooped and reaching as they work the earth.

-I sell artwork through galleries and out of my storefront studio.
-Most of my work, however, is by commission.
+I sell artwork through galleries and online.
+Most of my work is by commission.
 Visualizing, composing, then boldly creating a custom work to transform a space is my sweet spot.
-I value the collaborative dance among the artist, the client and the ensuing audience.
+I enjoy the collaborative dance between the artist and client.

 - Jay Mercado